Dhambalin: Features

 Most of the animals are shown in profile.
-Of the wildlife, there are at least eight giraffes (which are now extinct in Somalia) in different colors, a turtle, antelopes, lions, snakes, baboon-like animal and a wild cat.
+Of the wildlife, there are at least eight giraffes (which are now extinct in Somaliland) in different colors, a turtle, antelopes, lions, snakes, baboon-like animal and a wild cat.
 Fourteen sheep are clearly identifiable with a typical shape, head, nose and thin legs.
 Three of them are painted in red with a white belt around the waist, while the remaining eleven are white with red decorative elements.
 In contrast to sheep found in Somaliland today, they do not have black heads.
 Cattle are in different colors and sizes, but usually depicted as cows with full udders and sometimes accompanied by calves and also some without humps and headless.
 Several bulls and at least five goats are shown.
 Other conspicuous bands drawn on the backs and bellies of cows attest to the farming traditions of the people.